edibotopic/edibotopic-website/content/blog/2023-11-30-leisure-sick.md

 as minor details and often warped beyond recognition.
 Arroost unlocked me with respect to vocals through its

-- **Emphasis on live recording**: it's possible to record samples using Arroost — and I did — but it defaults to mic input.
+- **Emphasis on live recording**: it's possible to do some _pre-recorded sampling_ with Arroost; for example, you can change the audio input settings on your computer and record a drumbreak on YouTube.
-It is not possible (currently) to upload pre-existing samples or use MIDI.
+Arroost is configured, however, to use your default mic for _live sampling_.
-The immediate option is to just sing, hum, chant, clap and bang.
+The most immediate recording option is to just sing, hum, chant, clap and bang.
-I can record 5 seconds of singing with 4 dodgy seconds and then take the 1 second I liked for the rest of the song.
+I could record 5 seconds of sounds with 4 dodgy seconds and then take the 1 second I liked for the rest of the song.
-It's amazing how far this approach can go as the connections build up.
+It's amazing how far this approach can take you as the connections build up.
 - **Limited control of mix quality**: one of the factors that makes recording vocals difficult is the need for noise-reduction.
 Usually this requires recording some ambient noise and subtracting it